 Are there any close contenders?
 Yes, the DBS Esso Card for Esso and the UOB One Card for Shell.

-DBS recently launched the Smiles Private Hire Card and it’s got the highest savings in the market (up to 30.4%), but sadly, it’s exclusive to private hire drivers (e.g. Grab drivers).
+Last year, DBS launched the Smiles Private Hire Card, which has the highest savings in the market (up to 30.4%).
+Sadly, it’s exclusive to private hire drivers (e.g. Grab drivers).

 The Smiles Private Hire Card is to be used with DBS Visa debit cards, and to get the maximum rebate you mustn’t make any cash withdrawals and must spend over $400 per month.